Nasdos71/Sites-Scrapping/README.md

 # Sites-Scrapping
-Scrapping websites using Selenium or Scrappy
+Scrapping websites using Selenium or Scrappy Then Analysing it using pandas